Kilusang Mayo Uno: Campaigns

+On April 22, 2022, for the first time since its founding, KMU endorsed candidates in a presidential election: Vice President Leni Robredo and her running mate, Senator Francis Pangilinan.

 Other

 The movement also calls for the proper funding of basic social services that would ease the pains of a common labourer and the Filipinos in general.
-Aside from fighting for the rights of workers, KMU has also been an active critic of the Palace, citing the Aquino government as a puppet of American imperialism.
+Aside from fighting for the rights of workers, KMU has also been an active critic of the palace, citing the Aquino government as a puppet of American imperialism.
 They have referred to the government's economic policies rather than Typhoon Yolanda as the source of the Philippines' high unemployment rate.